citusdata/citus_docs/dist_tables/querying.rst

 In such cases the table(s) to be partitioned are determined by the query optimizer on the basis of the distribution columns, join keys and sizes of the tables.
 With repartitioned tables, it can be ensured that only relevant shard pairs are joined with each other reducing the amount of data transferred across network drastically.

-In general, colocated joins are more efficient than repartition joins as repartition joins require shuffling of data.
+In general, co-located joins are more efficient than repartition joins as repartition joins require shuffling of data.
 So, you should try to distribute your tables by the common join keys whenever possible.

 .. _query_performance: